Blake-Dowling/16-Bit-Compiler/README.md

 # 16BitOS

-## My abstraction of a 16-bit operating system from NAND gates.
+## 16-bit Compiler abstracted from NAND gates.

 ## This project is composed of abstractions: